VikashPR/VikashPR-Theme-Dark/README.md

 1. Clone this repo and open in VS Code
 2. Open run `View → Run`
 3. Click `Launch Extension`.
 This will open up another VS Code Editor
-4. Make changes to `cobalt2.json`.
+4. Make changes to `VikashPR Theme Dark-color-theme.json`.
 You will see changes reflected in the other editor that opened in step 3.

 If you are making a Pull Request, Please give me a screenshot of before/after!